daveism/560-prez/6th.md

 [Previous page](5th.md) | [Next page](7th.md)
 ## Wind Speed for Intense Hurricanes
 Maybe the real increase is when hurricanes are intense.
-We will define intense hurricanes any storm that is category 3 or higher.
+We will define intense hurricanes any storm that is category 3 or higher [NOAA](http://www.nhc.noaa.gov/climo/).

 To create this chart run [charts_intense_all.R](charts_intense_all.R) in R studio.
 ```